 Use your design notebook to document all of your work and contributions

 towards your team's project.
+The notebook will also be used for a required reflection entry after each project milestone.
 Do not use the notebook for lecture notes.
 Notebooks are working documents, but they must provide a comprehensible trail for your product development effort.
 Illegible notebooks will receive

 Please be sure to write the